 Your child is likely to be more embarrassed talking about sex than you are.
 If your child wants to talk about sex with you, it means her need for help or discussion is outweighing any discomfort she might be feeling.

 When your child won’t talk

 Some teenagers are very reluctant to start difficult conversations with their parents.

 This might be to do with age, gender or past experience.
 For example, some teenagers might have had an angry or disapproving response from their parents in the past.
 This can put teenagers off discussing controversial topics with their parents.

 If your child doesn’t want to have difficult conversations with you, you could try the following:

 - Try to set aside some time each day to talk with your child.
-Ask her open-ended questions, and let her know that if she does want to talk, you’re happy to listen.
-This might help her feel more comfortable to come to you in future.
-You can read more in our article about staying connected with your child.
+Ask him open-ended questions, and let him know that if he does want to talk, you’re happy to listen.
+This will help you stay connected with your child and might help him feel more comfortable to come to you in future.

-- If your child won’t talk to you, it might be helpful to find another adult he can talk to.
+- If your child won’t talk to you, it might be helpful to find another adult she can talk to.
 You could suggest a relative, teacher, counsellor or neighbour.

 Video Handling difficult conversations